 A little flour in our silver mixing bowl, the dough would sit under the bread cloth in the warmest part of the kitchen for an hour or so.
 When the dough ball firmed up a bit, with slow and extra-careful hands, we’d pull it apart for rolling, but barely rolling, not adding any extra strokes, and taking our time.
 A lightly floured table was the workbench where noodles were left out to dry.
-Flip, re-flour again, continue adding as little flour as possible (too much flour toughened the noodles, too), then finally the cutting.
+Flip, re-flour again, continue adding as little flour as possible (too much flour toughens the noodles, too), then finally the cutting.

 The kitchen smells produced people we didn’t even know were in the house.
 Everybody wanted to help “test” the noodles. ”Mummm, they’re the best yet!” we would mumble through our second or third mouthful of “testing”.
 The quality was always judged by lack of toughness.

 Grandma has been gone 26 years.
 I’ve been making the noodles since, every Thanksgiving and Christmas, and still can’t get the tender quality Grandma managed, I toughen the dough by the hurry and rush tactics that aren’t effective.
-Or maybe it’s my callused hands that overwork them.
+Every year I say I’ll do better this time….

-Its rather peculiar, but Grandmas hands never did toughen up.
-Born in 1899, she was raised in a room above a hotel in a busy river town, Brownville, Nebraska, by a single mother of four who cooked for the hotel morning to night, making a living, so she could feed her children.
+It’s rather peculiar, but Grandmas hands never did toughen up.
+Born in 1899, she was raised in a room above a hotel in a busy river town, Brownville, Nebraska, by a single mother of four who cooked for the hotel morning to night, making a living so she could feed her children.
 Grandma had all the reason in the world to have callused hands.
-Early on scrubbing splintered wooden floors, young knees on rough skirt, later on linoleum – still heavily trodden, older more painful knees on softer skirt, or polyester pants.
+Early on scrubbing splintered wooden floors, young knees on rough skirt, later on, linoleum – still heavily trodden, older more painful knees on softer skirt, or polyester pants.
 Decades of floors that needed scrubbed.
-She’d work the corners, moving toward center, hands in briny water, rinsing, wringing tight, over and over she made half circles, until she’d managed her task.
+She’d work the corners, moving toward center, hands in briny water, rinsing, wringing tight, over and over she made half circles until she’d managed her task.

 Grandma washed on the board for others and for her own family, working, with hands and arms and back, extracting impossible dirt out of clothes.
 Butchering and plucking chickens, flipping heavy switches for hours at a busy telephone company.
 Caring for sometimes large and frightening mentally ill patients middle of night at the State Hospital.
 She milked the cow, fed the live stalk, gathered eggs, gardened, shoveled snow.
 Kitchen work, almost always using nearly scalding water, hauling in coal or wood, depending on the heat used in the place her and her four children lived, there alone, as her husband chose unfaithfulness to the hard task of marriage and fatherhood.
-Hands with tissue to face, sobbing deep and painful to the neighbor friend when the husband choose the latest affair over coming home, this time for good.
+Hands with tissue to face, sobbing deep and painful to the neighbor friend when the husband choose affair over coming home, this time for good.

+It was Grandma’s mind that soothed her most.
+She loved books and ideas.
 She held a book, a few minutes stolen here and there as her ever thirsty mind took on The Bible, the Classics, The Daily News.

 She sometimes wrote her own great thoughts.
 Thoughts on scraps of paper, some in a tablet.
 Some on typing paper.
 I have them in my attic, the musty suitcase that moved wherever she went, in her later years, all over the country to stay involved in her children and grandchildren’s lives.

-With pen and pencil, later on, with a typewriter she saw the world through her heart and recorded it.
+With pen and pencil, later on, with a typewriter, she saw the world through her heart and recorded it.
 She worked hard to make some dreams come true.
-She managed to get her GED, and in her 70’s, took some classes at the local community college, learned short hand and more about writing.
+She managed to get her GED, and in her 70’s, took some classes at the local community college, learned shorthand and more about writing.